Azure/azure-relay-bridge/CONFIG.md

   before exiting.
 The argument must be an integer.
 This may be useful in scripts if the connection sometimes fails.
 The default is 1.
-* **ConnectTimeout** - Specifies the timeout (in seconds) used when connecting to the SSH server, instead of using the default system TCP timeout.
+* **ConnectTimeout** - Specifies the timeout (in seconds) used when connecting to the relay server, instead of using the default system TCP timeout.
   This value is used only when the target is down or really unreachable, not when it refuses the connection.
 * **ExitOnForwardFailure** - Specifies whether azbridge(1) should terminate the
   connection if it  cannot set up all requested local, and remote port forwardings, (e.g. if either end is unable to bind and listen on a specified port).
-  The argument must be "yes" or "no".
-The default is "no".
+  The argument must be "true" or "false".
+The default is "false".
 * **GatewayPorts** - Specifies whether remote hosts are allowed to connect to local forwarded ports.
 By default, azbridge(1) binds local port forwardings to the loopback address.
 This prevents other remote hosts from connecting to forwarded ports.
 GatewayPorts can be used to specify that azbridge should bind local port forwardings to the wildcard address, thus allowing remote hosts to connect to forwarded ports.
-The argument must be "yes" or "no".
+The argument must be "true" or "false".
-  The default is "no".
+  The default is "false".
 * **LocalForward** - Specifies that a (set of) TCP ports on the local machine shall be forwarded via the Azure Relay.
-Each entry can have four properties, "bind_address", "port", "local_socket", and "relay_name".
+Each entry can have four properties, "BindAddress", "Port", "LocalSocket", and "RelayName".
 See [below](#localforward-properties) for details.
 * **LogLevel** - Gives the verbosity level that is used when logging messages from azbridge(1).
 The possible values are: QUIET, FATAL, ERROR, INFO, VERBOSE,